yashMustak/vslib/README.md

     * Integer
     * Long
     * Short
+    * Boolean
     * Pointer
     * Funcion

    It provides 2 ways to create a tree:

       1. Direct: Directly provide the value.
-      2. Inderect: Insert Pointer to the value.
+      2. Indirect: Insert Pointer to the value.

    To create tree first include the Tree.hpp file in the program then create one using Tree<<Data Type>> <name of Tree> eg. ```Tree<int> myTree```.
 After this use following to play with your tree:
    * insert(<value or pointer>) : Insert the value to tree at the current node.